 Though the corporate governance (CG) structure and performance on the company level is of particular interest for shareholders, one should also acknowledge the CG situation on the country level.
-Despite the fact that the country level is not a part of the rating itself, we believe that an overview can enable investors to enhance their CG perspective and evaluation in a more holistic approach Turkey, as a promising emerging market and a candidate for future EU accession, is well aware of structural changes and the need for an ongoing development and harmonisation of its capital market legislation and has amended its legislation accordingly.
+Despite the fact that the country level is not a part of the rating itself, we believe that an overview can enable investors to enhance their CG perspective and evaluation in a more holistic approach

+Turkey, as a promising emerging market and a candidate for future EU accession, is well aware of structural changes and the need for an ongoing development and harmonisation of its capital market legislation and has amended its legislation accordingly.
 Although, Turkey can be considered as a latecomer in CG development, it has tried to speed up the progress since the year 2000.
 The overall legal framework regulating public companies in Turkey is determined by the Turkish Commercial Code, the Capital Markets Law, the Decree-law, Capital Markets Board (CMB) regulations, Istanbul Stock Exchange (ISE) listing requirements and Central Registry Office (CRO) Rules.

 Focusing in particular on CG the CMB and the ISE can be observed as key players in promoting relevant regulations.
+The new Turkish Commercial Code was adopted by the Parliament on 13 January 2011 and promulgated in the Official Gazette on 14 February 2011, which will be effective from 1 July 2012.
+The new TCC will bring broad recognition of CG principles.
 They are supported by several other organisations such as the Turkish Industrialists' and Businessmen's Association, Corporate Governance Association of Turkey, Corporate Governance & Sustainability Center and the Corporate Governance Forum of Turkey.
 However, despite rapid process on the regulatory side to improve the legal and institutional framework, the necessary implementation on the companies' side remains dissatisfying.
-According to a special briefing on Turkey, conducted by The OECD in May 2010, 'the economy has rebounded sharply since the second quarter of 2009 thanks to good export performance.
-GDP is projected to expand by 6.8% in 2010 and 4.5% in 2011.
-However, job creation will not be strong enough to absorb the rapidly growing labor force and unemployment will rise further.
+After approaching 9% in 2010, growth is projected to slow to 6.5% in 2011 and 5.3% in 2012, as credit conditions, broadly defined, become tighter.
+The current account deficit is projected to rise further, to 8.9% of GDP by 2012.